Vampir 10.4

 History & Development

-Vampir is very portable due to its X-based graphical user interface and available for many computing platforms.
+Vampir is very portable due to its Qt-based graphical user interface and available for many computing platforms.